WarotAsawa/REST-LAB/README.md

 # HPE REST API LAB

-Welcom to the project of example code for HPE Nimble Storage and HPE Simplivity REST API usage.
+Welcome to the project of example code for HPE Nimble Storage and HPE Simplivity REST API usage.

 ## Getting Started